From Humanity to World Leaders at COP21

 Here, I wanted to revisit some very profound video messages from humanity to world leaders at the Paris talks.
 These are real, heartfelt and express the urgency for which we need to take action.
 I’m sharing them post pundit analysis of all the good news and insanity which came to be as the COP21 Paris Agreement.

-We need to act as if what we do matters and has consequences, because it does.
+We need to act as if what we do matters, because it does.
 And, when collectively we get that memo, change will follow.
 The shift has already begun.
 We just need to ramp it up in real time.

 Abdul Muqeet, a 14 year-old, also known as the Paper Bag Boy, who’s done over 170 international workshops to raise awareness of our need to act on climate.

 Students from nine schools across five continents

 deliver their message to world leaders at COP21